Loyola's ongoing response to COVID-19

 - Students have opportunities to explore our campus through virtual admission events, social media, and our explore page.

-- Deadlines have not changed, but the office of graduate admission is willing to accommodate you if you have extenuating circumstances.
+- Deadlines for admission have not changed, but the office of graduate admission is willing to accommodate you if you have extenuating circumstances.

 - The graduate application fee will be waived through the 2020-2021 academic year.